thunderclient/thunder-client-support/README.md

 **WARNING**: The **Environment** file which stores the secrets also saved in the same git folder, see **Note: 1** below.

-Integration with the Git project is supported by below vscode settings options, choose **any one** as required.
+Integration with the Git project is supported by below vscode settings, choose **any one** as required.

 1. **Load From Project**: select this option when you like to spilt requests data per project, it will create `thunder-tests` folder in root of workspace.
 This option loads the data when you open the project in vscode automatically.
    * (Optional) The default location of `thunder-tests` folder is root of workspace.
 Use setting `Workspace Relative Path` to specify different relative path. see below examples